Happyslime-dev/M8--Project/README.md

-# M8 Project - NASA Museum
+# M8 Project - NASA News

 ## About the project
 This is a website about NASA.
 The website contains NASA photo galleries and news.
 Access to the website requires a membership or sign in.
 Once the user has successfully signed in, they will be able to access the website and use it.